allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 The difference between a MySQL next-key lock and a gap lock is that a next-key lock covers both a specific record and the gap before it, while a gap lock only covers the gap between two index records.

+###### INSERT-INTENTION LOCKS

+The Insert Intention Lock signals the plan to insert new data into a table or row.
+Multiple transactions can insert into the same index-gap without waiting for each other if they insert at different positions within the index-gap, otherwise they prevent other transactions from modifying or inserting new rows until the lock is released.

+###### AUTO-INC LOCKS

+An AUTO-INC lock is a lock placed on a table with AUTO_INCREMENT columns during inserts.
+If one transaction is inserting, any other transactions must wait until it's done, to ensure that each new row gets consecutive primary key values

 #### The `autocommit` setting

-By default all user activity occurs inside a transaction.
 If `autocommit` mode is enabled, each SQL statement forms a single transaction on its own.
 By default, MySQL starts the session for each new connection with `autocommit` enabled, so MySQL does a commit after each SQL statement if that statement did not return an error.
 A session that has `autocommit` enabled can perform a multiple-statement transaction by starting it with an explicit `START TRANSACTION` or `BEGIN` statement and ending it with a `COMMIT` or `ROLLBACK` statement.
-Both `COMMIT` and `ROLLBACK` release all locks that were set during the current transaction.

 This feature is frequently used for cases where sql scripts need to be executed in production environments.
 In those cases, `autocommit` is disabled, so all changes to a table do not take effect immediately.
 Using MySQL Workbench as a client, one can disable autocommit in the menu options.
-From that point onwards, all sql statements are inside a fresh new transaction.
-As soon as whe finish running all sql statements one can either COMMIT or ROLLBACK.
+If autocommit mode is disabled within a session, the session always has a transaction open.
+A COMMIT or ROLLBACK statement ends the current transaction and a new one starts.
+If a session that has autocommit disabled ends without explicitly committing the final transaction, MySQL rolls back that transaction.

+In summary:

+- To use multiple-statement transactions, switch autocommit off with the SQL statement SET autocommit = 0 and end each transaction with COMMIT or ROLLBACK as appropriate.

+- To leave autocommit on, begin each transaction with START TRANSACTION and end it with COMMIT or ROLLBACK.
+Both `COMMIT` and `ROLLBACK` release all locks that were set during the current transaction.

 #### Transaction isolation